-Are you considering an intervention to persuade a loved one to enter into a drug rehab center in Ocala for treatment?
+Are you considering an intervention to persuade a loved one to enter into a drug rehab center for treatment?
 If so, there are some things you should know.

 There are many myths surrounding interventions.
 An intervention is not just for the friend or loved one struggling with substance abuse issues; interventions are for that person and his or her entire support network.
 An intervention is not a last-ditch attempt to save a friend or family member who has hit “rock bottom.”
 It is for those around the addicted person who have had enough.

 Interventions are for all involved and will require everyone, not just a person with an addiction issue, to face the consequences and costs of their behavior.
 The goal is to change that behavior.
 This makes choosing the right interventionist and the process of an intervention particularly important.

 When speaking with interventionists, you should be clear about the potential concerns that may present themselves.
 Will does the subject of the intervention become violent or abusive when confronted?
 Does the person have his or her own resources?
 Is the entire family in agreement, or will the interventionist need to speak with them about the issues first?

 Conversely, the interventionist should make clear a few points.
 By the time you finish interviewing an interventionist, you should know what types of addiction they have experience with, what methods they use in their intervention, what preparation you will be expected to do, and what will happen at the end of the intervention, whether the patient has agreed to treatment or refused it.
 You should know the style and approach and should be able to determine if you are comfortable with it.